 First, we know the stress and anxiety you or your loved ones are feeling.

-We also understand that the "unknown" regarding the process you face can cause crushing anxiety when that's the last thing you or a loved one needs.
-Don is dedicated to not just bringing experience to your trial team, but to alleviating unnecessary anxiety by making sure that he is available to you when you need him and that you are fully informed and involved at every step in the process.
+We also understand that the “unknown” regarding the process you face can cause crushing anxiety when that’s the last thing you or a loved one needs.
+Our military attorneys are dedicated to not just bringing experience to your trial team, but to alleviating unnecessary anxiety by making sure that he is available to you when you need him and that you are fully informed and involved at every step in the process.

 “Extraordinarily gifted lawyer.”
 Navy Captain (Client), 2003